NethermindEth/cairo-vm-go/README.md

 ./bin/cairo-vm run factorial_compiled.json --proofmode --tracefile factorial_trace --memoryfile factorial_memory
 ```

 When this command finishes, `factorial.cairo` has run correctly starting from the `main` function.
 The `--proofmode` flag indicates that a proof of execution should be generated.
-The location where this proof is stored is determined by both `--tracefile` and `memoryfile` flags accordingly.
+The location where this proof is stored is determined by both `--tracefile` and `--memoryfile` flags accordingly.

 To test the correct output of the VM compared to the result of the Python VM, you just have to run: